wp-plugins/post-type-requirements-checklist/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+Major release with new features.
+Users are strongly urged to update.

 = 1.0.1 =
-Adds a small change to the checklist style that plays more nicely with text added to the publish meatball via other plugins.
+Adds a small change to the checklist style that plays more nicely with text added to the publish metabox via other plugins.

 = 1.0 =
 initial release